Master of Arts in Counseling Psychology

-- Understanding the client.
-Students can assess and diagnose client problems systematically and contextually.
+- Assess and diagnose client problems systematically and contextually.

-- Connecting with the client.
-Students can establish, maintain, evaluate and utilize the therapeutic relationship to serve the mental health needs of the client.
+- Establish, maintain, evaluate, and utilize the therapeutic relationship to serve the mental health needs of diverse clients.

-- Facilitating improved interpersonal relationships.
-Students can utilize concepts, structures, and theories appropriate to the practice of marriage and family therapy.
+- Utilize concepts, structures, theories, models, and technologies appropriate to the practice of marriage and family therapy and professional clinical counseling.

-- Providing psychotherapy within legal and ethical mandates.
-Students can identify, explain, and apply state, federal, and local laws that govern the provision of psychotherapy and can employ ethical decision-making processes.
+- Identify, explain, and apply state, federal, and local laws that govern the provision of psychotherapy and counseling and can employ ethical decision-making processes.